score-framework/py.doc/docs/tutorial/http/home.rst

 http://localhost:8080 again and you should see your first route's enthusiastic greeting.

+The *ctx* parameter to thr route function is a :term:`context object`.
+It creates a scope for various other modules, like :mod:`score.db`, which will know when to commit a transaction.

 But since nobody is called "World", we should change the route to be able to provide a proper name: